Unpaid Student Accounts

 Liability for Charges

-Once you have enrolled at Washburn University you are responsible for assessed tuition and fee charges, subject to the tuition refund schedule, even if the class(es) are dropped.
+After enrolling at Washburn University you are responsible for assessed tuition and fee charges, subject to the tuition refund schedule, even if you withdraw from some or all classes.

 - Any outstanding account balance becomes due and payable when you have completely withdrawn from a term.

 - Having tuition charges removed from your account does not necessarily mean there will be a refund.
 In fact, if withdrawal from one or more classes results in having financial aid removed as well, you may owe a balance.

 - The University reserves the right to refund any credit balance arising from dropped classes back to the credit card used to pay for them.